zbeislerOSI/OCS-Docs/Documentation/SequentialDataStore/Reading_Data.md

 ``string streamId``
 The stream identifier

+### Multi-Stream Reads

+SDS supports reading from multiple streams in one request.
 The following method for reading data from multiple streams is available:
 * [`Join Values`](xref:sdsReadingDataApi#join-values) retrieves a collection of events across multiple streams and joins the results based on the request parameters.

 Multi-stream reads can be HTTP GET or POST actions.
 The base reading URI for reading from multiple streams is as follows: